apache/datasketches-website/docs/Architecture.md

 High-level Structure      | Package Description
 --------------------------|---------------------
-com.yahoo.sketches.theta  | Hive UDAFs for Theta sketches
+com.yahoo.sketches.theta  | Hive UDF and UDAFs for Theta sketches

 ### experimental
 This repository is an experimental staging area for code that will eventually end up in another repository.